Public License / Public Promise Vs 1.0

 Regarding Design Rights

-In addition to the Creative Commons Attribution License for our copyright based work (pictures, text, video) and our practice never to try to file design rights, utility models or even patents for our work, we hereby promise to not make use of any of our unregistered design rights – neither to sue you or anyone nor to register any design rights.
+In addition to the Creative Commons Attribution License for our copyright based work (pictures, text, video) and our practice to never file design rights, utility models or patents for our work, we hereby promise to not make use of any of our unregistered design rights – neither to sue you or anyone nor to register design rights later on.
 We want our designs to be open for everyone to study, use, modify, make and sell from day one of their publication.
 Yes, we are happy if you give us attribution to Mifactori when you make use of one of the freedoms with our designs but we don’t make this an obligation!

 We believe that openness is the key to sustainable design and to deal with the effects of climate change.
 (Learn more.)

 What is this?
 Why is it needed?
 Blogpost | Longer explanation (Read point 5 “Geschmacksmuster” – translate in your browser). | Related: Why are “Non Commerical” licenses a problem for sustainable open hardware.

 The text above is licensed under CC0 1.0 Universell (CC0 1.0) Public Domain Dedication